csound-plugins/ctcsound7/docs/introduction.rst

 Introduction
 ============

 Quick Start
 -----------

-.. note:: *csound* should be installed before this bindings can be.
+.. note:: *csound* should be installed before these bindings can be used

 Render in real-time